jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 let byte_sink = ByteSink(io::stdout());
 ```

 There's room for improvement here, for instance I don't attempt to buffer anything at all, and rely on the underlying `AsyncWrite` to be performant for me.
-As with implementing `Future`s and `Stream`s, you must only return `NotReady` if the underlying writer did, to be sure that the underlying writer will wake the task up and call these methods again when appropriate.
-Failure to do so will lead to your implementation hanging forever as nothing knows to try it again.
+As with implementing Futures and Streams, you must only return `NotReady` if the underlying writer did, to be sure that the underlying writer will wake the task up and call these methods again when appropriate.

 As with our `Stream` implementation, `tokio::codec` comes to the rescue again to give us a significantly more concise way to implement the above: